growing up i exhibited the usual “boys will be boys” tendencies:

 - treating random phone calls, even at 3am, as “likely new business opportunities” that must be answered at all costs.

-recently i was late to see John Wick III with my wife (she lost a bet) so i made us run 2 miles, up a hill, to make it on time. we did and Keanu’s headshots were excellent.
+recently i was late to see John Wick III with my woman (she lost a bet) so i made us run 2 miles, up a hill, to make it on time. we did and Keanu’s headshots were excellent.

 many of the best CEOs, dictators, presidents, and even fictional characters are ENTJ, although we make up just 2% of the population. you’re welcome.